 - Placement of excessive fertilizer with the seed.
 Fertilizer placed with the seed may damage plant tissues and delay or reduce germination and emergence, prolonging the period of susceptibility and increasing infection.
 Avoid inadequate or unbalanced nutrients, which also favor the disease complex fungi.

 Rotating canola with non-cruciferous crops can also minimize disease losses.
 Seedling disease damage may be higher when canola is seeded into canola stubble, and when canola is grown at a high frequency in a long-term rotation.

 There is no genetic resistance to seedling disease complex available at this time.
-Genetics could play an indirect role through the effect on early season growth in terms of seed and seedling Seed properties that determine the potential for rapid uniform emergence and development of normal seedlings under a wide range of field conditions..
-However, there is no indication that differences among commercially available cultivars are large enough to affect A variety is a variant of a species that evolved in nature without the intervention of humans, e.g. Brassica oleracea variety (in short form, var.) botrytis (cauliflower), var. capitata (cabbage), var. italica (broccoli), etc. choice based on seedling disease risk.
+Genetics could play an indirect role through the effect on early season growth in terms of seed and seedling Seed properties that determine the potential for rapid uniform emergence and development of normal seedlings under a wide range of field conditions.
+More.
+However, there is no indication that differences among commercially available Cultivars are variants in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
+Cultivars can be open-pollinated type, hybrid, synthetic, composite, etc. More are large enough to affect A variety is a variant of a species that evolved in nature without the intervention of humans, e.g. Brassica oleracea variety (in short form, var.) botrytis (cauliflower), var. capitata (cabbage), var. italica (broccoli), etc. More choice based on seedling disease risk.